SAP Articles

 Strengths & Limitations Strengths:

-- Very affordable, especially for what’s included
+- Very affordable, especially for the included features

-- Web-based and responsive (works on tablets/floor devices)
+- Web-based and responsive across devices

 Limitations:

-- Reporting is functional but not sophisticated
+- Reporting is functional but lacks advanced capabilities

 11. Priority Software